 You can download Pycharm by visiting the JetBrains’ official site dedicated for the IDE.

-No its not the movie but a Python IDE.
-Spyder is an open source cross-platform integrated development environment for scientific programming in the Python language.
+Spyder is an open-source cross-platform integrated development environment for scientific programming in Python programming.

-It’s not much known or used IDE but it is one of the IDEs dedicated for scientific programming, and if you are into such stuff this IDE should be your first pick!
+It’s not much known or used IDE, but it is one of the IDEs dedicated for scientific programming(data science), and if you are into such stuff this IDE should be your first pick!

 Features of Spyder